+2.2.1.
+Vegetation, agriculture, and urban areas

-The predominant land cover in Faga'alu watershed is undisturbed vegetation (94.8%), including forest (85.7%) and scrub/shrub (9.0%) on the steep hillsides (Table 1), based on a 1 m2-resolution land cover map from NOAA’s Ocean Service and Coastal Services Center (2010).
+The predominant land cover in Faga'alu watershed is undisturbed vegetation (94.8%), including forest (85.7%) and scrub/shrub (9.0%) on the steep hillsides (Table 1).
 The upper watershed, draining to FG1 in Figure 1, is dominated by undisturbed rainforest on steep hillslopes.
-The lower subwatershed, draining areas between FG1 and FG3 in Figure 1, has steep vegetated hillslopes and a relatively small flat area in the valley bottom that is urbanized.
-This settlement pattern is typical in the South Pacific and other volcanic islands, where their small size and steep topography constrain development to valley bottoms near the coast (Bégin et al., 2014).
-Compared to other watersheds on Tutuila, a relatively large portion of Faga'alu watershed is urbanized (3.2% "High Intensity Developed" in Table 1), due to large areas of impervious surface associated with the hospital and the numerous residences and businesses.
+The lower subwatershed, draining areas between FG1 and FG3 in Figure 1, has steep vegetated hillslopes and a relatively small flat area in the valley bottom that is urbanized (3.2% of the watershed area "High Intensity Developed" in Table 1).
 A small portion of the watershed (0.9%) is developed open space, which includes landscaped lawns and parks.
 In addition to some small household gardens there are several small agricultural areas of banana and taro on the steep hillsides.
 These agricultural plots were classified as grassland (0.2% GA, Table 1) due to the high fractional grass cover in the plots.
-Farmers of these plots receive technical assistance from the Natural Resource Conservation Service (NRCS) to mitigate erosion.
 There are several small footpaths and unpaved driveways in the village, but most unpaved roads are stabilized with compacted gravel and do not appear to be a major contributor of sediment (Horsley-Witten, 2012).

-Longitudinal sampling of Faga'alu stream during low flow conditions in 2011 showed significantly increased turbidity downstream of a bridge construction site on the village road approximately 200 m downstream of FG2 (Curtis et al., 2011).
-Construction of the bridge was completed in March 2012 and no longer increases turbidity.
+<Table 1 here please>

+2.2.2 Aggregate quarry and reservoirs

-An open-pit aggregate quarry covers 1.6 ha and accounts for the majority of the bare land, which covers 1.1% of the Faga'alu watershed (Table 1).
-The quarry has been in continuous operation since the 1960's by advancing into the steep hillside to quarry the underlying basalt formation (Latinis et al., 1996).
-The overburden of soil and weathered rock was either piled up on-site where it was eroded by storms, or was manually rinsed from crushed aggregate.
-With few sediment runoff controls in place, sediment was discharged directly to Faga'alu stream.
-In 2011, the quarry operators installed some sediment runoff management practices such as silt fences and settling ponds (Horsley-Witten, 2011) but they were unmaintained and inadequate to control the large amount of sediment mobilized during storm events (Horsley-Witten, 2012).
-During the study period (2012-2014), additional sediment control measures were installed and some large piles of overburden were naturally overgrown by vegetation (Figure 2), altering the sediment availability.
-In late 2014, large sediment retention ponds were installed to mitigate sediment runoff and work is underway to document the reduction in sediment loading (Messina and Biggs, forthcoming; See Holst-Rice et al. (2015) for a full description of sediment mitigation efforts at the quarry).
+An open-pit aggregate quarry covers 1.6 ha and accounts for nearly all of the bare land (1.1% of the watershed) (Table 1).
+The quarry has been in continuous operation since the 1960's (Latinis et al., 1996).
+With few sediment runoff controls in place, sediment has been discharged directly to Faga'alu stream.
+In 2011, the quarry operators installed some sediment runoff management practices such as silt fences and small settling ponds (Horsley-Witten, 2011) but they were unmaintained and inadequate to control the large amount of sediment mobilized during storm events (Horsley-Witten, 2012).
+During the study period (2012-2014), additional sediment control measures were installed and some large piles of overburden were overgrown by vegetation (Figure 2), altering the sediment availability.
+In late 2014, large sediment retention ponds were installed to mitigate sediment runoff, but these mitigation activities happened after the sample collection reported here.
+See Holst-Rice et al. (2015) for a full description of sediment mitigation efforts at the quarry.